SynergiTech/ajax-bootstrap-tabs/README.md

 * History integration allows the use of back and forward buttons as well as the URL hash to change tabs on the current page
 * URL hash integration allows the tab to be set before opening the page
 * Tab change event allowing execution of functions when a tab is selected
+* Maintains position on page to avoid the 'jump' that the URL hash can cause

 ## Usage